aryanneacosta/aryanneacosta/README.md

 ### 👋 Hello there

 My name is Aryanne Acosta.
-I'm a undergaduate aerospace engineering student at **UFABC**.
+I'm a undergaduate computer science student at **UFABC**.
 I'm currently studying to be a **FullStack Developer**.

 ---
 - My pronouns are she/her.